Series

 Genre: thriller, drama

-What is remarkable: A former thug and an FBI agent team up to break up a crime syndicate.
-Starring Josh Holloway.
+What is remarkable: a former thug and an FBI agent team up to break up a crime syndicate.

 Genre: documentary, sports